ricardohigginson/sql_movies_project/README.md

 1. Loads raw IMDb, TMDB, and Oscar datasets.
 2. Cleans text fields by removing accents, quotes, and embedded line breaks.
 3. Exports cleaned CSV files into `output/`.
-4. Joins movies, ratings, TMDB financials, and Oscar data.
+4. Use the output files to create a dataset in MySql Workbench
+5. Write and run queries to obtain insights
-5. Builds visual and statistical analysis for each research question.
+6. Builds visual and statistical analysis for each research question.
-6. Summarises the project conclusions and limitations.
+7. Summarises the project conclusions and limitations.

 ## How to Run